MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/nf-portcls-iminiportwavertinputstream-getreadpacket.md

 Reserved for future use.
 Must be set to 0.

-### -param PerformanceCounterValue
+### -param PerformanceCounterValue [out]

+Returns the performance counter value corresponding to the sampling instant of the first sample in the packet.

 ### -param MoreData [out]

  Returns <b>TRUE</b> if there is more data ready immediately.
 The OS may optionally immediately call this routine again after processing the packet to get the next packet information.
 If the driver returns <b>FALSE</b>, then capture is operating at real time.

-#### - PerformanceCount [out]

-Returns the performance counter value corresponding to the sampling instant of the first sample in the packet.